 Ann Arbor, Michigan

 Dr. Merajver was born in Buenos Aires, Argentina.
-She was very fortunate to be exposed from an early age to writers, philosophers, and scientists who often visited her home.
 She began her graduate studies in physics at the University of Buenos Aires but continued at the University of Maryland after she emigrated to the US, due to the difficult political situation in Argentina in the early 1970s.

-Dr. Merajver received a BS in Mathematics and a master's and a doctoral degree in physics from the University of Maryland.
+Dr. Merajver received a bachelor of science degree in mathematics and a master's and a doctoral degree in physics from the University of Maryland.
 Her doctoral dissertation dealt with the fluidity of lipid membranes in cells.
 Her postdoctoral project at the Naval Research Laboratory focused on laser spectroscopy of biomembranes.
 This work helped cement her love and passion for biology and resolve to eventually pursue a career in biomedical research.
 After heading her own well-funded laboratory in physics for a few years, Dr. Merajver decided to return to school at the University of Michigan where she pursued her medical career.

-Dr. Merajver is a board certified internist and medical oncologist and she is presently scientific director (with Dr. Daniel Hayes) of the Breast Oncology Program at the University of Michigan Comprehensive Cancer Center (UMCCC); she also directs the UMCCC Breast and Ovarian Cancer Risk Evaluation Program.
+Dr. Merajver is a board certified medical oncologist and she is presently scientific director of the Breast Oncology Program at the University of Michigan Comprehensive Cancer Center (UMCCC).
+She also directs the UMCCC Breast and Ovarian Cancer Risk Evaluation Program.
 She is a physician scientist specializing in aggressive breast cancer phenotypes and in the molecular basis for metastasis and angiogenesis.
 All of her research ideas emanate from her clinical experience, so she considers herself extremely privileged to both see patients and direct a basic science laboratory where, together with many collaborators, investigators are developing novel therapies for breast cancer.